Lassa Fever Virus

 Currently, no licensed vaccine is available for the prevention of Lassa fever.
 Early treatment is possible using the drug Ribavirin, but the similarity of Lassa Fever to other diseases may cause delay in the accurate diagnosis of LAFV infection.
 Diagnosis of LAFV can be performed using molecular techniques, but requires access to high containment facilities.
 Therefore, LAFV infection is commonly diagnosed using serological methods to detect virus-specific IgG or IgM in a patient’s serum.
 However, serological methods lack both sensitivity and specificity due to cross-reactivity with similar viruses, meaning that improved methods of diagnosis are urgently needed (3).

 In 2015, a workshop organised by the WHO identified Lassa fever as an emerging disease requiring accelerated R&D to underpin in vitro diagnostic development, vaccine design and therapeutics.
-The Native Antigen Company aims to support these research areas highlighted in the WHO 2015 workshop report on emerging diseases, by supplying high quality products that are suitable for LAFV research and in vitro diagnostic assay development.
+The Native Antigen Company supports the research areas highlighted in the WHO 2015 workshop report on emerging diseases, by supplying high quality products, suitable for LAFV research and in vitro diagnostic assay development.

 Lassa Fever Antigens

-Our proprietary mammalian cell expression system has been used to prepare recombinant Lassa fever GP1 and GP2 proteins, suitable for use in assay development, vaccine research and as antigens for the preparation of antibodies.
-These proteins are presented as Fc-fusion proteins, with an option of either human or mouse Fc regions to maximise flexibility.
+Our recombinant Lassa Fever virus proteins are produced using mammalian and E. coli expression systems and are suitable for use in assay development, vaccine research and as antigens for the preparation of antibodies.
+These proteins are presented as either His-tagged or Fc-fusion proteins, with an option of either human, sheep or mouse Fc regions to maximise flexibility.

 Check out our FAQ section for answers to the most frequently asked questions about our website and company.